Get Rates Near You!

 This indicates that stock investors often have a very long-term outlook — enough so that they are willing to pay for many years of earnings upfront.

-A high PE ratio can also be an indication that investors expect earnings to grow quickly.
-While PE ratios are typically measured on the previous 12 months, investors are often hoping that earnings will be significantly higher in the near future.
+A high PE ratio can also indicate that investors expect earnings to grow quickly.
+While PE ratios are typically measured over the previous 12 months, investors are often hoping that earnings will be significantly higher in the near future.
 This growth would make the price more reasonable relative to future earnings.

 PE ratio is not the only measure of a stock’s value.
 Price-to-sales ratio and price-to-book value are other common examples.
 The better you know a company, the easier it will be to determine which valuation measure is most relevant to how that company does business.